MamboBryan/newsletter/newsletter/2024-06-30/index/index.md

 ![Alt text](../assets/The%20Amper%20Moment%20(Goodbye,%20Gradle).webp)

 As if we did not have any more value to offer, we had [The Chief Senior Dishwasher](https://x.com/mambo_bryan) who wasted no efforts in ranting, sorry we mean educating the audience on Amper, which we honestly know as The Gradle Destroyer.
 He took the attendees through how [Amper](https://github.com/JetBrains/amper) aims to improve the developer experience for Android and KMP development.
-Are you as patient as we are for its official release?
+Are you as patient (impatient, rather) as we are for its official release?

 ## Until July 🫂